 The mission of Madison Opera is to produce opera of the highest artistic standards.

-Madison Civic Opera Guild.
+Madison Opera was founded in 1961 under the Madison Civic Music Association (MCMA).
+Originally called The Opera Workshop, in 1962 it was renamed the Madison Civic Opera Guild.
 As a part of the MCMA, the Opera joined with the Madison Symphony Orchestra and the Madison Symphony Chorus under the guidance of Roland Johnson (MCMA Music Director).
-Maestro Johnson and his wife, stage director/singer Arline Johnson energized Madison's singers and music lovers to bring Madison Opera into existence.
-In the beginning years, there was one opera per year, featuring local artists and a budget of merely $6,000.
+Maestro Johnson and his wife, stage director/singer Arline Johnson, energized Madison's singers and music lovers to bring Madison Opera into existence.
+In the beginning years, there was one opera per year, featuring local artists and a budget of $6,000.

 In the mid-80's, after years of work as the company's pianist, Ann Stanke assumed the role of the organization's first General Director.
 John DeMain

-, a reference to "that plucky little company that dared to take a risk."
+called Madison Opera "that plucky little company that dared to take a risk."